 HS World Religions and Worldview

 What is it that others around us believe?
 How do these beliefs inform and guide the way others live?
-Are the religions around about us essentially similar as is so often claimed—or are their significant differences that need to be noted?
-This course is designed to help students become more familiar with some of the religious movements they are most likely to encounter in contemporary North America.
-More specifically, this course aims to increase student’s capacity to relate peacefully, cooperatively, and evangelistically with the adherents of other religious traditions.
+Are the religions around about us essentially similar as is so often claimed—or are there significant differences that need to be noted?
+This course is designed to help students become more familiar with the nine major world religions/worldviews.
+This course aims to increase student’s capacity to relate peacefully, cooperatively, and evangelistically with the adherents of other religious traditions.

 Required Materials, Resources, and Supplies: